madetech/handbook/roles/head_of_service_line.md

 ## Responsibilities

-A Head of Capability Practice is responsible for delivering the above outcomes by collaborating with the business.
+A Head of Service Line is responsible for delivering the above outcomes by collaborating with the business.
 They report to the Executive Director for Delivery and Capabilities who is their line manager and representative in the Executive Committee.

 ### Strategy and management